keploy/keploy/pkg/service/replay/README.md

 # Replay Package Documentation

-This package provides an interface to simulate the recorded ingress request and log the API responses to the user.
-The function methods will be called from the cmd package.
+This package offers an interface to simulate recorded ingress requests and to log the API responses to the user.
+Its function methods are invoked from the `cmd` package.

-This package uses the paltform interface methods to read the ingress requests.
+For reading the ingress requests, this package utilizes the methods provided by the `platform` interface.